 Collier Parker is a Professor of Art at Marywood teaching foundation courses in Painting, Drawing, and Figure Drawing to undergraduates. holds a Bachelor of Fine Arts from Delta State University in Cleveland, Mississippi, and a Master of Fine Arts from Rosary Graduate School of Fine Arts, Villa Schifanoia in Florence, Italy (now the Dominican University).

-Ryan Ward, Curator, The Maslow Collection, Adjunct Professor of Art
+Ryan Ward, Curator, The Maslow Collection, Adjunct Instructor

 Ryan Ward is the Curator of The Maslow Collection at Marywood.
 He has curated “Make, Believe: The Maslow Collection and the Moving Image,” “Poetry in Structure: Selections from The Maslow Collection,” and “CO-OPTIC”, a group exhibition of Philadelphia-based painters at Shepherd University in West Virginia.
 As Exhibition Director of Test Pattern Gallery, he organized numerous exhibitions of local and international artists.
 Ward holds an MFA from the Pennsylvania Academy of the Fine Arts.
 He has both studied and taught at Studio Arts College International in Florence, Italy.
 His own work explores the malleability of history through painting and installation.
 As the recipient of the 2014 Murray Dessner Memorial Travel Prize, he executed an in-depth investigation of curatorial methods employed at American historical sites.
 This research has led to various lectures as well as recent solo and group exhibitions in Pennsylvania, New Jersey, West Virginia, New Mexico, and Italy.
 Ward teaches as an adjunct professor of drawing and painting, and leads students on an annual European study tour.

 Stephanie Wise, M.A., ATR-BC, LCAT, Associate Professor of Practice in Art, Art Therapy Program Coordinator